brendanconnolly/BlogPosts/RegressionManifesto/Regression_Consistency.md

 ## Regression is like the mission statement of your product.
 General isn't vague, it's about having core understanding of users needs that people can grasp and uphold.
 Regression is about ensuring that service legacy is upheld in the face of new changes.

+using the donald rumsfeld known knowns quote to categorize.